TELUS-BBA/living-lab/README.md

   - ssh into each NanoPi to do manual configuration/maintenance
-  - run Ansible playbooks from the management server that configure the NanoPis (because of undetermined reasons, possibly problems with tunnelling TCP over TCP, this is about 95% effective - you may need to re-run playbooks in the event that a connection drops)
+  - run Ansible playbooks from the management server that configure the NanoPis (because of undetermined reasons, possibly problems with tunnelling TCP over TCP, this is about 95% effective - you may need to re-run playbooks in the event that a connection drops mid-playbook)

 When each NanoPi is provisioned (i.e. a profile is created for it in the API) it is assigned a unique primary key (id) by Django.